zagoli/SelfDestructingEmails/README.md

 ## Notes
-Please note that this code is experimental and lacks certain essential features such as sanity checks and input validation.
+Please note that this code is experimental and lacks certain essential features such as data persistence, sanity checks and input validation.
 Exercise caution while using it.